DGLE-HQ/DGLE/ReadMe.md

 ## Introduction

-[DGLE2](http://dgle.dronprogs.org) is a powerful cross platform engine for 2D/3D games and real-time visualizations.
+[DGLE2](http://dgle.dronprogs.org) is a powerful independent cross platform engine for 2D/3D games and real-time visualizations.
 Young, strong and crazy!

 The goal of the project is to provide developers with flexible & extandable cross platform easy-to-learn professional technology, capable of building any 2D/3D games, real-time visualizations, scientific applications etc. It should be easy to make great projects only by using editors and scripts or go deeper and use